Tuplanolla/adom-tas/README.md

 	[user@arch ~]$ cd adom-tas
 	[user@arch adom-tas]$ make

+Build the documentation if you feel like it:

+	[user@arch adom-tas]$ doxygen

-Run to generate a template configuration file:
+Run the launcher to generate a template configuration file:

 	[user@arch adom-tas]$ bin/adom-tas

-Edit the configuration file:
+Edit the configuration file (more about it later):

 	[user@arch adom-tas]$ nano adom-tas.cfg

-Run normally:
+Run the launcher normally:

 	[user@arch adom-tas]$ bin/adom-tas